 Fighting fleas is a frustrating battle that every pet owner will need to face at some point.
-Unfortunately, dogs are ideal hosts for these little parasites.
-Even with preventative measures, your pooch could still become infested with fleas.
-If you're looking for home remedies for fleas on dogs, look no further!
+Dogs are ideal hosts for these little parasites, and even with preventative measures, your pet could still get infested with fleas.
+If you're looking for home remedies for fleas on dogs, I have some tips for you.

 According to the Center for Disease Control, there are more than 2,000 species of fleas.
 These creatures survive best in warm and humid climates, and must feed off of the blood of a host animal to survive.
 Before you learn how to kill fleas on dogs, you must understand how fleas survive and reproduce.

 Fleas can also survive for more than 100 days without a blood meal, which means they can easily survive on carpeting, bedding, furniture, or other areas where your dog spends his time.

-If your Fido has contracted fleas, there is a good chance that they have infested your house as well.
-To put it simply, home remedies for fleas on dogs will not be effective unless you get rid of the fleas in your home.
-If you don't, your pet will become infested with fleas again in no time.
+If your pet has contracted fleas, there is a good chance that they have infested your house as well.
+Home remedies for fleas on dogs will not be effective unless you get rid of the fleas in your home.
+If you don't, the dog will get infested with fleas again in no time.

 My 3 Favorite Home Remedies for Fleas on Dogs